The Differences Between a Bookkeeper and an Accountant

 The Role of an Accountant

-A certified public accountant (CPA) has legal certification in the United States.
+Becoming a certified public accountant (CPA) is the most important early achievement for an accounting professional.
 However, not all accountants are necessarily CPAs.
-There are other types of certifications, such as certified internal auditors (CIAs) and certified management accountants (CMAs), as well as accountants with no legal certifications.
+There are other types of certifications, such as certified internal auditor (CIA) and certified management accountant (CMA), as well as perfectly good accountants with none of those certifications.

 The Role of a Bookkeeper

-A bookkeeper performs the everyday accounting-related tasks of recording financial transactions for businesses.
-Using database and spreadsheet programs, a bookkeeper records all the money flowing in and out of a business.
+A bookkeeper usually does not need a bachelor's degree to land a job.
+They record financial transactions for businesses, typically using database and spreadsheet programs that have been selected and set up by an accountant.
+Basically, a bookkeeper records all the money flowing into and out of a business.

-A bookkeeper may also prepare payroll, issue checks, and invoices and create reports on taxes, expenditures, profit and loss, and cash flow.
-In large firms, a bookkeeper may specialize in areas like accounts receivable or auditing.
+A bookkeeper may also issue checks, prepare invoices, and create reports on taxes, expenditures, profit and loss, and cash flow.
+In a large firm with many employees, a bookkeeper may specialize in a particular area, such as accounts payable, accounts receivable, or auditing.